BinglunWang/Neuroscience_note/Decoding_cognition_from_spontaneous_neural_activity/note.md

 3. ‘representation- rich' approach combine these two advantages.
 It is predicated on an assumption that the same neural representations of task events (for example, ‘house’ or ‘apple’) are active both on- task and off- task.

+Such representations can first be derived from task- evoked neural activity and their reactivations can subsequently be obtained through decoding.